 1984 – 1989

-The wordmark has turned into a handwritten inscription placed at a high angle.
-The letters were not connected to each other – only two “S” accidentally touched the next “u” and “i” after them due to their curved shape.
+The wordmark has become a handwritten inscription set at a high angle.
+The letters were not connected; only two “S” accidentally touched the next “u” and “i” because of their curved shapes.

 1989 – 1991